Best bean-to-cup coffee machines of 2024 in the UK — reviewed and ranked by the Ideal Home team

 It seems insane to put the Breville Barista Max Espresso Machine into the category of a 'budget buy' considering that it has an RRP of £479.00, but in the world of bean-to-cup coffee machines, it is on the more affordable side.

 It's also a very capable coffee machine, with heaps of customisable controls that will allow budding baristas to really take control of their brewing process.
-When reviewing the Breville Barista Max+ our tester was struck by just how stylish this machine was, with a design that would fit nicely into most kitchens.
+When reviewing the Breville Barista Max+ our tester, Millie, was struck by just how stylish this machine was, with a design that would fit nicely into most kitchens.
 Our tester also found the set up of this machine very straightforward, making it perfect for beginners.

 After having it at home for a while, our tester did think the machine would benefit from an auto-dosing grounds feature.
-While it is not a cheap coffee machine by any means, we do think it is one of the more reasonably priced barista-style coffee machines on the market.
+While it is not a cheap coffee machine by any means, I do think it is one of the more reasonably priced barista-style coffee machines on the market.

 Our Breville Barista Max+ review has the full details.